-During the year ended September 30, 2018, the Council was informed by Sarasota, Lee and Charlotte Counties as well as two cities of their respective intent to withdraw financial support from the Council.
-The Council estimates the financial effect of such withdrawal to be approximately \$350,000 annually.
-The Council believes it will replace this funding through other revenues, grants and reserves.
-Further, it believes it will have sufficient funding to continue operations.
+During the year ended September 30, 2019, the Council was informed by five of its six member Counties as well as most cities of their respective intent to withdraw financial support from the Council.
+The Council estimates the financial effect of such withdrawal to be approximately \$540,000 annually.
+This loss of funding has created substantial doubt as to the Council's ability to continue as a going concern past September 30, 2021.